bchiu/Traction-reactjs/readme.md

 ## User interfaces available

 * Easy Slider - simple responsive layout that works with very small devices
+* Sub Mission - tribute to the Mission-R motorcycle which has now gone under

 ## Screen shots